Consumer Medicine Information (CMI)

 taken together.
 In some cases your doctor may need to perform certain tests, change the dose or monitor you regularly.
 This

-is why you should tell your doctor if you are taking any medicines, including those you have bought yourself or herbal products.
+is why you should tell your doctor if you are taking any medicines or herbal products, including those you have bought yourself.

 Your doctor may need to prescribe different amounts of your medicine for you to take, or put you on a different medicine altogether.